To build a better financial future, start by looking at what you’re spending money on today.

 Questions about budgets are among the most-searched money issues on Google.
 “What is a personal budget?” ranked third among the top personal finance questions in the past year, according to data from the search giant, while “How to make a personal budget?” was sixth.

-No wonder: Even though a budget can be an important tool for monitoring and improving your spending habits, most people don’t use it.
-Almost 3 in 5 people aren’t currently tracking their spending—and 2 in 5 have never had a budget, according to a January survey from the Certified Financial Planner Board of Standards, a professional group for financial planners.
+No wonder: Even though a budget can be an important tool for monitoring your spending, paying off debt, and helping you to save money, most people don’t use one.
+Almost 3 in 5 people aren’t currently tracking their spending and 2 in 5 have never had a budget, according to a January survey from the Certified Financial Planner Board of Standards, a professional group for financial planners.

 Here are your most-asked questions about personal budgets, answered: